 9 Ways to Slow Down to Actually Enjoy Parenting

-Between work, playdates, preschool drop-off, preschool pick-up, mommy and me classes, and absolutely everything else that happens on your busy days, it’s easy to forget one key thing — to slow down and just be.
+Between work, school and absolutely everything else that happens on your busy days, it's easy to forget one key thing — to slow down and just be.
 But even though it might seem like slowing down is an impossibility, you can do it!
 That is, with a little help.
 Read on for our best tips.

 1. Throw out the schedule.
 Not forever, but try it for a day.
 When your routine gets in the way of enjoying your #momlife, it's time to toss the schedule.
 Without the clock guiding your each and every move you can take a step back, breathe, and enjoy a morning, afternoon, or full 24 hours with your kiddo.

-2. Say no. How many times a day does someone ask you to do something that you really, really don’t want to do?
+2. Say no. How many times a day does someone ask you to do something that you really, really don't want to do?
 And how many times do you go ahead and do it anyway?
 Yeah, we thought so.
-It’s a lot!
-Instead of being a yes girl, start saying no. The less time you spend shuttling your friends’ kids places, picking up your manager’s dry cleaning, and writing the emails that your coworker was supposed to send yesterday, the more time you’ll have for yourself and your kid.
+It's a lot!
+Instead of being a yes girl, start saying no. The less time you spend doing favors, the more time you'll have for yourself and your kid.

 3. Say yes.
 This may seem counter to the “say no" idea, but it isn't at all.
 Now that you have extra time to calm down and relax after saying no, you can fill the void with yeses to your little one.
 Your tot wants to go to the park?
 Sure.
 Your preschooler is all about finger painting right now?
 Okay.

 4. Organize everything early.
 Waiting until the day-of to do just about anything with kids is a recipe for stress.
 Start early by organizing lunches, outfits, backpacks, and your work wardrobe the night before.